usedhondacivic/usedhondacivic.github.io/README.md

 # Michael Crum's Portfolio Website

-Uses a custom built html generator, found in index.js.
-Posts from the /posts directory are crawled, and the markdown for each entry is populated into the templates from the /templates folder.
-The end result is written to the /docs folder, which is served by github pages.
+Uses GNU Make paired with Node.js as a static website generator.

+Articles are stored in `/projects`, which is crawled by make.
+Component generators in `/generators` insert project data into the templates in `/templates`.
+Image assets are converted to `.webp` using ffmpeg for optimization.
+Everything is saved under `/docs`, where GitHub Pages is convigured to serve the website.

+Run `npm install && make` to build the website.
+Subsequent calls to `make` will only rebuild files that have been edited since the last build.

-The system was designed for simplicity and maintainability, avoiding the head-ache inducing hellscape that is javascript frameworks.
+The system was designed for simplicity and maintainability, aiming to avoid the head-ache inducing hellscape that is javascript frameworks.

 Check it out at [michael-crum.com](https://michael-crum.com)